 Authorization of a speech, event, or demonstration is contingent upon compliance with the criteria listed above.
 Speakers and/or organizations failing to comply with the above policy may be asked to leave campus and/or College disciplinary action or judicial action may be pursued.

 Questions About SGSC's Freedom of Expression Policy

-Questions about this policy may be addressed to SGSC's Dean of Students at 912.260.4259 or greg.tanner@sgsc.edu.
+Questions about this policy may be addressed to SGSC's Dean of Students and Housing for Student Success at 912.260.4416 or sandra.adams@sgsc.edu

 Approved April 2017